Vladimir Gribov: Life

-Gribov was born in Leningrad in 1930 to a Jewish family.
+Gribov was born in Leningrad in 1930.
 His father died in 1938 as a result of disease.
 His mother, a theater worker, not an actress, brought him up alone with his younger sister.
 In 1941 the family was evacuated deep into the USSR and returned in 1945.
 In 1947, he finished school and dreamed of becoming an actor, particularly a cinema actor.
 He had to accept, however, his awkwardness in such things and so chose another direction: physics.
 In 1947, Gribov enrolled in the Physical Faculty of Leningrad University, graduating in 1952 with diploma cum laude.

 Despite his ability, the official antisemitism of the time meant he was only able to find employment as a physics teacher at an evening school for adults, a job with low prestige and salary.
 He spent two years doing this, but in 1954, after Stalin's death, he joined the Ioffe Institute in Leningrad (then called the Physical-Technical Institute, PTI), and soon became the de facto leader of the theoretical department.

-In the late 1950s, he participated in Lev Landau's famous weekly seminars in Moscow, where he met Isaak Pomeranchuk, who he greatly admired and with whom he collaborated intensely.
+In the late 1950s, he participated in Lev Landau's famous weekly seminars in Moscow, where he met Isaak Pomeranchuk, whom he greatly admired and with whom he collaborated intensely.
 When the PTI theory department where Gribov worked, became a part of the Leningrad Institute for Nuclear Physics (LNPI) in 1971, Gribov became a leader of a seminar on quantum field theory and elementary particle physics.
 This seminar became famous both within the Soviet Union and internationally, because of its open-ended discussions, where prominent Russian scientists often voiced vigorous objections and debated points with the speaker and with one another.
 In these debates, each participant was treated equally regardless of position and reputation— the only thing that mattered was the physics.
 Foreign guests, no matter how prestigious, would often find themselves interrupted and corrected by Gribov in mid-lecture.